gwyatt40/Pi-in-the-Sky/README.md

 ### Week 5 (Mar 10)

 #### Georgia
 This week I worked on combining the altimeter code and the servo valve code.
 The final combination of the two code is [linked here](https://github.com/gwyatt40/Pi-in-the-Sky/blob/main/Code/servovalve.py).
 Next week, I plan to add a second servo to this set up.
 After that, the code should be almost complete, with the exception of adjustments for specific servo angles and drop altitudes.
+Bob also suggested the addition of a failsafe timer, to ensure that the balloon does not float away, I'll encorporate this into the code next week.
+I will also need to switch the raspberry pi over to a battery pack from a computer.